Snarvid82/cdk-vpc-exercise/README.md

 This repository contains the code for a CDK (Cloud Development Kit) project focused on creating and managing VPC (Virtual Private Cloud) resources in AWS.
 The primary goal is to provide a foundational infrastructure component that can be easily deployed and customized for various application needs.

+The goal of this Project was to use CDK to create a VPC with 2 Availability Zones.
+Each AZ will contain 1 Public subnet and 2 private subnets.
+1 private subnet in each AZ will contain an EC2 instance.

+My plan going forward is to create a RDS in each of the other 2 private subnets.

 ## Key Features & Benefits

 *   **Infrastructure as Code:** Define and manage VPC resources using the CDK, enabling version control, repeatability, and automated deployments.